Skip to content

 Disabled Palette

-The disabledPalette key is similar to the palette key, except it allow configuration of the same colors for use in disabled controls.
-While not required, providing entries for the Button, ButtonText, Text, and WindowText roles is highly recommended.
+The disabledPalette key matches the palette key above, but specifies colors to use for disabled controls instead.
+While not required, providing entries for the Button, ButtonText, Text, WindowText, and ToolTipText roles is highly recommended.

 Theme Colors